-We were recently gifted a bundle of Modibodi period pants for teenagers to review.
+We were gifted product for this Modibodi Red period pants review.

 Having periods as a teenager can be a total pain.
 Talking about periods with your mother is potentially even worse.